apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

 When importing a instance from VMware to KVM, CloudStack performs the following actions:

     - Clones the Source Instance on the selected VMware Datacenter for running
       VMs: The source instance will be cloned in the original state for running VMs.
 The recommended state is the stopped state to prevent data inconsistencies or loss when cloning the instance.
     - Imports the VM files (OVF) of the Cloned instance for running VMs, Source Instance for stopped VMs to a temporary storage location (which can be selected by the administrator) from KVM host if ovftool installed or management server (can be forced by the administrator).
     - Converts the OVF on the temporary storage location to KVM using virt-v2v:
       CloudStack (or the administrator) selects a running and enabled KVM host to perform the conversion from VMware to KVM using **virt-v2v**.
 If the binary is not installed, then the host will fail the migration.
 In case it is installed, it will perform the conversion into the temporary location to store the converted QCOW2 disks of the instance.
 The disks are then moved into the destination storage pools for the instance.
 The conversion is a long-lasting process which can be set to time out by the global setting 'convert.vmware.instance.to.kvm.timeout'.
 The conversion processes takes a
       long time because virt-v2v creates a temporary instance to inspect the source VM and generate the converted disks with the correct drivers.
 Additionally, it needs to copy the converted disks into the temporary location.
     - The converted instance is then imported into the selected KVM cluster.
-    The instance for conversion is selected randomly from the selected destination cluster if no host for importing is selected.
+      The host for conversion is selected randomly from the selected destination cluster if no host for importing is selected.
+Only enabled cluster & enabled host are considered for importing.

 .. note:: Please consider not restarting the management servers while importing as it will lead to the interruption of the process and you will need to start again.